Consumer Tips & Frequently Asked Questions

 A Charitable Organization is anyone asking or collecting contributions from the public, and claims it will be used to support a charitable activity.
 Charitable is broadly defined and includes activities such as educational, recreational, social, patriotic, legal defense, benevolent, or health causes.

-A Nonprofit organization is an entity recognized by the state of Washington when “Nonprofit Articles of Incorporation” are filed with the Corporations Division of the Secretary of State.
+A Nonprofit corporation is an entity recognized by the state of Washington when “Nonprofit Articles of Incorporation” are filed with the Corporations Division of the Secretary of State.
 A charitable organization is any individual or entity, (regardless of corporate status) that fundraises in Washington to support a charitable activity.
 It is not unusual that a nonprofit corporation is also engaged in charitable activities and subject to separate reporting requirements with the Corporations and Charities Program.

 What is the difference between a Charitable Organization and 501c3 status?